-First I want to start with a HUGE thank you to my husband’s grandparents for making it possible for me to make homemade spaghetti sauce, tomato sauce, salsa and canning fresh tomatoes.
+First I want to start with a HUGE thank you to my husband’s grandparents for making it possible for me to make homemade spaghetti sauce, tomato sauce, salsa, and canning fresh tomatoes.
 Since we moved our garden isn’t very productive.
-I know it takes time to get everything just right but I’m just not use to struggling with growing tomato plants that are worth a darn.
+I know it takes time to get everything just right but I’m just not used to struggling with growing tomato plants that are worth a darn.

-My husbands Grandparents however have A-MA-ZING soil and the perfect garden and they grow me all the tomatoes I can handle.
-My first trip out we picked 120 lbs. and my second trip we picked 125 lbs. off of SIX Roma tomato plants!
+My husband’s Grandparents however have A-MA-ZING soil and the perfect garden and they grow me all the tomatoes I can handle.
+On my first trip out we picked 120 lbs. and on my second trip we picked 125 lbs. off of SIX Roma tomato plants!
 I was lucky to get 6 tomatoes off each of my plants this year.
-The only down side to picking that many pounds at once is having to deal with all of those tomatoes at the same time.
+The only downside to picking that many pounds at once is having to deal with all of those tomatoes at the same time.

 I do however have a secret weapon when it comes to processing that many tomatoes before they start to spoil.

-Its called a Roma Food Mill and it total changed my world when it came to making tomato sauce, spaghetti sauce and salsa from fresh tomatoes.
+It’s called a Roma Food Mill and it totally changed my world when it came to making tomato sauce, spaghetti sauce, and salsa from fresh tomatoes.
 Before I owned a Roma Food Mill I used to blanch my tomatoes until the skins split and transfer them to an ice water bath, peel the skins and squeeze the seeds out then puree the tomatoes.
-Not only was this super time consuming but doing this for hundreds of pounds of tomatoes was extremely messy and I always ended up with burning my self.
+Not only was this super time-consuming but doing this for hundreds of pounds of tomatoes was extremely messy and I always ended up burning myself.